 To this end, proposals are requested to provide in the submission system the expected revenue projection for the 6 years following the project end date.
 The experts will review the revenue projection and evaluate whether the innovation impact potential is sufficiently high, and the proposal is worth funding (considering the overall budget).
+If the proposal is selected, the consortium will have to submit the Commercialization Plan (mandatory DEL before the mid-term as indicated in section 3.11).
+In this plan, the revenue projection could be updated with a deviation up to +/-10% compared to the ones submitted in the proposal.

-For this call, proposals are expected to share with EITM 5% of the revenue generated over the 6 years following the project end date.
-Taking that into consideration, the submission system will calculate automatically the FS projection, applying the 5% to the expected revenue projection over 6 years.
+The revenue share is the only Financial Sustainability Mechanism (FSM) accepted for this call.
+Proposals are requested to indicate the % of revenue share, in a range of 5 to 10%, for each marketable innovation and the submission system will calculate automatically the FS projection over 6 years.
 The experts will review the overall FS projection and evaluate whether the figures are sufficiently ambitious and the proposal worth funding (considering the overall risk of implementation and commercialization).

-The Financial Sustainability Agreement (FSA) and the total amount to be returned to EIT Manufacturing will be based on the FS projection submitted during the proposal phase.
+The Financial Sustainability Agreement (FSA) and the total amount to be returned to EIT Manufacturing will be based on the FS projection submitted during the proposal phase, eventually updated due to deviation of the revenue projection as indicated in the Commercialization Plan.